vanus-labs/docs/blog/20230219-best-8-message-queue/best-8-message-queue.md

 ### 3 Nats

-[NATS](#https://nats.io/) is an open-source, high-performance messaging system for distributed systems, cloud-native applications, and microservices architectures.It was initially developed by Derek Collison in 2010.
+[NATS](#https://nats.io/) is an open-source, high-performance messaging system for distributed systems, cloud-native applications, and microservices architectures.
+Derek Collison initially developed it in 2010.
 Derek Collison started developing NATS while working as the CTO of  Apcera, a cloud computing company.

 NATS provides a lightweight and efficient messaging protocol for communication between different applications and services.
 It has a client-server architecture and supports various messaging patterns, including point-to-point, request-reply, and publish-subscribe.